tdryer/eh-fifty/README.md

 The first byte of a response is `0x02`.

-The second byte of a response is `0x02` for "success" or `0x01` for "error".
+The second byte of a response may be either:

+* `0x00` for "no response"
+* `0x01` for "error"
+* `0x02` for "success"

-The third byte of a response is the remaining length of the response measured in bytes, not including this byte.
+Unless the second byte represents "no response", the third byte of a response is the remaining length of the response measured in bytes, not including this byte.

 ### Saved Values